-The treatment choices for each person depend on the size and location of the tumor, the results of lab tests, and the stage or extent of the disease.
-A doctor also considers the person's age and general health when deciding on a treatment plan.
+The treatment choices for each person with eye cancer depend on the size and location of the tumor, the results of lab tests, and the stage or extent of the disease.
+The doctor also considers the person's age and general health when deciding on a treatment plan.
 Preservation of sight is an important consideration when thinking about different treatment options.

 Many patients want to learn all they can about their disease and their treatment choices so that they can take an active part in decisions about their medical care.
 They are likely to have many questions and concerns about their treatment options.

 The doctor is the best person to answer questions about treatment, such as what the treatment choices are, how successful it is expected to be, and what the side effects may be.
 Most patients also want to know whether they will have to change their normal activities.